OpenVMS Mini FAQ

-- What about all the freeware Open Source
+- What about all the freeware Open Source software

 Most of it only runs on UNIX and has been ported to other platforms

 including Windows.
 OpenVMS does support a UNIX "compatibility API (application

 or no, modification.

 - How does OpenVMS compare to UNIX and/or LINUX?

 First off, UNIX is almost 8 years older than VMS although they were

+developed in the same decade.
 Although LINUX is much newer UNIX-like product,

 it is not a new operating system.
 In fact, it is just BSD UNIX applications